sSolal/Endive/ROADMAP.md

 *   **Build helper**, add directives to work iteratively on a object.

-*   **Church helper**, build a helper that converts numeric symbols to their corresponding Church numerals.

 *   **Functoriality helper**, allow the declaration of "functorial" rules, for easier nested objects rewriting.

 ### Quick fixes